 Avoid badmouthing the other parent

 Your spouse’s ex may have a lot of personal problems.
-They may also be a large source of conflict in your family.
+They may also be a significant source of conflict in your family.

-While it may indeed be tempting, never spell out the details to your stepchildren.
-They might look for something like this so they can pit your spouse against you so beware.
+While it may be tempting, never tell your stepchildren the details.
+They might look for something like this to pit your spouse against you, so beware.

-If you need to tell your stepchildren any negative news about their other parent, do it intentionally.
-Say it as a couple or let your spouse handle it themselves.
+If you must tell your stepchildren any negative news about their other parent, do it intentionally.
 Never blurt it out as an emotional comment.
+Say it as a couple, or let your spouse handle it.

 Step back from discipline

 There may be a time when you can successfully discipline your stepchildren.
-But if you are facing a lot of conflict with them, let your spouse handle it.
+But if you face a lot of conflict with them, let your spouse handle it.
 Be a friend and get to know them first.

-A heavy hand with discipline will put you in the wicked stepparent role pretty quickly so have patience.
+A heavy hand with discipline will quickly put you in the wicked stepparent role, so have patience.

 Encourage your spouse to have alone time with their kids

-Your spouse has a lifelong connection with their children and the bond between them is undoubtedly incredibly strong.
+Your spouse has a lifelong connection with their children, and their bond is undoubtedly powerful.

 The kids may be worried about you taking up all their parent’s time.
 They might also feel a longing to have things like they used to be without you.

-So, it would be in everyone’s best interest if you openly encourage this private time.
-Ultimately, your spouse needs to continue developing relationships with his or her children.
+So, openly encouraging this private time would be in everyone’s best interest.
+Ultimately, your spouse needs to continue developing relationships with their children.